-Health insurance in the US
+Health Insurance in the US

 Here are some important terms to understand:

-Premium: This is what your insurance plan costs each month.
+What your insurance plan costs each month.
 You pay this amount to make sure you have coverage.

-Health insurance plans are different from one to the next, so it is important to know if your plan has co-pays, what the deductible is, and if you will be limited to seeing certain health care providers covered under your plan.
+Health insurance plans are different from one to the next, so it is essential to know if your plan has co-pays, what the deductible is, and if you will be limited to seeing certain health care providers covered under your plan.